-8. Change the accounting application screen colors at the user level at any time by modifying screen color code settings in the User Control Record (procedure DB08).
+8. Change the accounting application screen colors at the user level by modifying screen color code settings in the User Control Record (procedure DB08).
 The latest version of the accounting software supports 16 different screen color codes for the background color and the foreground color.
 The background screen color cannot equal the foreground screen color.
-Additionally, a different screen color code (background color and foreground color) is specified for the Help Window.
+Additionally, a different screen color code (background color and foreground color) is specified for the Help Message Window.

-10. All computer programs are modularly structured, so any program changes can be made easily, when necessary, to meet any unique requirements.
+10. All computer programs are modularly structured, so program changes can be made easily, when necessary, to meet any unique requirements.
 Logic modifications to an accounting application program requires the cobol source code and copy members.
 A cobol compiler (Micro Focus) is required to convert cobol source code into executable programs.
 The Micro Focus P64 compiler directive is used to generate 64-bit executable programs.

 11. For real-time Bar Chart Dashboard No. 2 of "high value" transactions in the online accounting applications, the user defines the meaning of "high value" by specifying any dollar amount in procedure DB08.

 The online accounting software has evolved from a batch-oriented Accounts Payable System for IBM mainframe computers (EBCDIC code) in the late 1970's to a multi-user IBM COBOL accounting application for mini-computers in the 1980's using a character-based user interface on the IBM Series/1 (Indexed File support) and HP-3000 (KSAM and IMAGE support) in a time-sharing environment using "dumb terminals".
 In subsequent years, this business software has expanded to a full-featured multi-user client-server accounting application and has been installed on personal computer networks and the IBM RS/6000 computer using AIX based on the ASCII code.
-The computer programs that make up the business accounting systems are written in structured ANSI COBOL (Micro Focus) for easy porting, maintenance and customizing in a IBM mainframe or client-server environment.
+The computer programs that comprise the business accounting systems are written in structured ANSI COBOL (Micro Focus) for easy porting, maintenance and customizing in a IBM mainframe (Zsystem) or client-server environment.

 The one-time cost of the business accounting software is described in the Software Price Sheet.
 Legler Systems is always available to modify the online accounting software to meet any special requirements for a small fee.